 - Liability: An Australian company is a distinct legal entity and separate from its investors.
 One key advantage of an incorporated company is that it has a limited liability.
 A branch on the other hand is an extension of the foreign parent operating in Australia.
 The liability of a branch extends to its parent.

-- Taxation: A company and a branch are subject to the same income tax rate, which is 30%.
-However, the major issue with a branch lies in determining what its Australian taxable income is.
+- Taxation: The income tax rate applicable to a branch is 30%.
+Companies with a turnover of less than $10 million are taxed at 27.5%.
+The income tax rate is 30% if the turnover exceeds $10 million.
+A major issue with a branch lies in determining what its Australian taxable income is.
 Frequently, apportionment of income and expenses will be required, leading to a less precise calculation and a potential for challenge by the Australian Taxation Office (ATO).
-Operating via a company eliminates income and expenditure allocation issues that are generally associated with a branch structure.
-An investor also needs to consider what structure best suits them from their home country tax point.
+Operating via a company reduces income and expenditure allocation issues that are generally associated with a branch structure.
+An investor also needs to consider what structure best suits them from their home-country tax point.

 - Exit: A company has to go through a formal process to wind up operations.
 The winding up process is relatively straightforward for a company that is not operational at the time of winding up and does not have any assets or liabilities.
 A branch does not have to go through a winding up process.
 It can cease operations and close.